 Of important note, Grantham - Springfield is also a town of artists.
 Grantham - Springfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Grantham - Springfield’s character.

-Telecommuters are a relatively large percentage of the workforce: 12.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Grantham - Springfield telecommute to their jobs.
+Overall, about 12.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Grantham - Springfield is one of the most well-educated cities in the nation.
-49.72% of adults in Grantham - Springfield have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Grantham - Springfield ranks among the highest in the nation.
+Of the 25-and-older adult population in Grantham - Springfield, 49.72% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Grantham - Springfield in 2022 was $48,815, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $195,260 for a family of four.